 1818 Playwright and novelist Ivan Turgenev is born in Russia.
-His most notable play is A Month in the Country, but he will make a bit of history in 2002 when his 150-year-old play Fortune's Fool makes its Broadway debut, and, by virtue of its never having been eligible before, gets nominated for a Tony Award as Best Play.
-It loses to The Goat, Or Who Is Sylvia?
+His most notable play is A Month in the Country, but makes a bit of history in 2002 when his 150-year-old play Fortune's Fool makes its Broadway debut, and, by virtue of its never having been eligible before, gets nominated for a Tony Award as Best Play.

 1903 Red Feather opens.
-This musical, produced by Florenz Ziegfeld, deals with a soldier who pursues a bandit and is doubly surprised to find 'she' is a countess and he is in love.
+The musical, produced by Florenz Ziegfeld, deals with a soldier who pursues a bandit and is doubly surprised to find "she" is a countess and he is in love.

-1964 Price Berkeley publishes the very first issue of Theatrical Index, which to this day offers a wealth of information to the theatre industry about current and upcoming shows in New York and on the road.
+1964 Price Berkeley publishes the very first issue of Theatrical Index, which offers a wealth of information to the theatre industry about current and upcoming shows in New York and on the road.

-1965 This Tuesday evening sees most shows go "dark"—literally—as a blackout robs much of the Northeast of electricity.
-The New York Times gets an 8-page issue out, while Variety misses its deadline, having had a clean record of not doing so for 60 years.
-The Broadway opening of The Zulu and the Zayda is postponed until the next day, creating a response from producer Dore Schary of "I never thought the Cort (where the show was playing) would go dark before the opening."
-The blackout will last until the middle of the night.
-Matinees are on for tomorrow, but attendance will be very low.
+1965 Most shows go "dark"—literally—as a blackout robs much of the Northeast of electricity.
+The New York Times gets an eight-page issue out, while Variety misses its deadline, having had a clean record of not doing so for 60 years.
+The Broadway opening of The Zulu and the Zayda is postponed until the next day, creating a response from producer Dore Schary of "I never thought the Cort [where the show was playing] would go dark before the opening."
+The blackout lasts until the middle of the night.
+Matinees are on for tomorrow, but attendance is very low.

-1997 Frank Wildhorn tries to follow up his gothic Jekyll & Hyde success with a lighter piece, The Scarlet Pimpernel.
-Reviews are brutal and grosses insufficient for this musical adaptation of Baroness Orczy's novel.
-Nevertheless, the show not only runs, but new producers step in a year later and rework the book and choreography, to generally better reviews.
-A third revision also will have a short Broadway run.
+1997 Frank Wildhorn follows up his gothic Jekyll & Hyde success with a lighter piece, The Scarlet Pimpernel, based on Baroness Orczy's novel.
+New producers step in a year later and rework the book and choreography with a third revision eventually getting a Broadway run.

-2000 A Class Act opens Off-Broadway tonight after a brief delay to polish up the show at Manhattan Theatre Club.
+2000 A Class Act opens Off-Broadway after a brief delay to polish up the show at Manhattan Theatre Club.
 Lonny Price plays real-life lyricist Ed Kleban.
 Price also directs and co-wrote the new musical's book, about the life and work of the late contributor to A Chorus Line.
-The show featured unpublished songs (music and lyrics) written by Kleban.
+The show features unpublished songs (music and lyrics) written by Kleban.
 Most have only rarely been performed, until now.
-The songs were "inherited by his friends when he died in 1987," according to a release.
 Kleban died of cancer before he matched the success he had contributing lyrics to 1975's A Chorus Line, his best-known work.
 A prominent fund in his name (The Kleban Award, from The Kleban Foundation, Inc.) doles out annual cash prizes to up-and-coming lyricists and book writers.
-The production would also go on to an acclaimed but brief Broadway run.
+The production goes on to an acclaimed but brief Broadway run the following year.